This Kaohsiung Travel Guide helps you make the most of your day in the city. It features a well-crafted itinerary and a detailed budget for the trip.

 Sanmin

-Sanmin is a quiet neighborhood, which lies between Xinxing and Zuoying districts.
+Sanmin is a quieter neighborhood, which lies between Xinxing and Zuoying districts.
 The area has fewer attractions than its nearby districts.

 But the Kaohsiung Main Station in Sanmin is well served by KMRT Red Line as well as Taiwan Railway, which makes it passable to various points.